gwu-cs-sysprog/lectures/02/02_exercises.md

 }

 /**
- * ...
- *
- * Pointers to the returned value are maintained in the data-structure
+ * Pointers to the returned value are maintained in this data-structure
- * and it will be `free`d by the data-structure.
+ * and it will be `free`d by the data-structure, not by the caller */ char * get_borrow(int key)
- */
-char *
-get_borrow(int key)